VeriSilicon/TIM-VX/docs/Operators.md

 - adjoint_a: If True, a is conjugated and transposed before multiplication.
 - adjoint_b: If True, b is conjugated and transposed before multiplication.

+<a class="mk-toclify" id="maxpoograd"></a>
+## MaxpooGrad

+Acquire the gradient of 2-D Max pooling operation's input tensor. \
+Like the tensorflow_XLA op SelectAndScatter, see https://tensorflow.google.cn/xla/operation_semantics?hl=en#selectandscatter.

+- padding : AUTO, VALID or SAME.
+- ksize : filter size.
+- stride : stride along each spatial axis.
+- round_type : CEILING or FLOOR.

+* Inputs:

+- 0 : input tensor of 2-D Max pooling.
+- 1 : gradient of 2-D Max pooling output tensor.

 <a class="mk-toclify" id="maxpoolwithargmax"></a>
 ## MaxpoolWithArgmax

 Performs an 2-D Max pooling operation and return indices

+- padding : AUTO, VALID or SAME.
+- ksize : filter size.
+- stride : stride along each spatial axis.
+- round_type : CEILING or FLOOR.

+<a class="mk-toclify" id="maxpoolwithargmax2"></a>
+## MaxpoolWithArgmax2

+Performs an 2-D Max pooling operation and return indices(which start at the beginning of the input tensor).

 - padding : AUTO, VALID or SAME.
 - ksize : filter size.